DataDog/documentation/content/logs/_index.md

 However we know that log format can be totally custom which is why custom processing rules can be defined.
 The idea is to extract all your attribute and remap them if necessary to the main status or timestamp.

-So for instance you with custom processing rules you can transform this log:
+So for instance with custom processing rules you can transform this log:

 {{< img src="logs/log_pre_processing.png" alt="Log pre processing" responsive="true" popup="true" style="width:50%;">}}